thedahiyaboy/Scrum/README.md

 **Scrum Master Service to the Product Owner**

-The Scrum Master serves the Product Owner in several ways, including:
 - Ensuring that goals, scope, and product domain are understood by everyone on the Scrum Team as well as possible;
 - Finding techniques for effective Product Backlog management;
 - Helping the Scrum Team understand the need for clear and concise Product Backlog items;